-How long does it take for a refund to appear on a credit card?
-Keep reading for insight into how credit card refunds work, types of refunds, and tips for getting your refund faster.
+Keep reading to find out how credit card refunds work, the types of refunds, and tips for getting your refund faster.

 What Is a Credit Card Refund?

-Before we can properly explain what a credit card refund is, it’s helpful to understand how credit card purchases work and who the main players are.
+Before understanding what a credit card refund is, it’s helpful to know how credit card purchases work and who the main players are.

 With credit card refunds, this entire process works the same way but in reverse.
 When a merchant refunds a purchase, the money goes to the credit card issuer.
 Then the credit card issuer returns that amount to the cardholder’s account.